 - Learning with noisy labels and limited data

 - Unsupervised deep learning and representation learning

-- Uncertainty estimation for medical diagnosis
+- Uncertainty estimation

 - Interpretability and explainable deep learning

 - Validation studies and deep learning applications in radiology, pathology, endoscopy, dermatology, ophthalmology, and beyond.

 Submissions presenting validation studies demonstrating clinical relevance and novel applications are encouraged as much as novel methodological contributions.

 Inquiries to the program chairs can be addressed directly to [email protected]

 Conference submissions follow two tracks: full conference papers and short papers.